 - Catalog Sales.
 Another ad objective that may be effective when targeted to people who already know your brand is the Catalog Sales objective.
 You can use it to connect Facebook with your product catalog and display individual products to your audience.

 - Store Visits.
 If you have a brick-and-mortar store, this ad objective can help you entice more local customers to visit your store.
 To use it, you’ll need to make sure that your business location(s) are accurate in Business Manager.

-You should think first about which objective you want to achieve.
-Then, choose the ad objective that will help you get there.
+You should think first about which business objective you want to achieve.
+Then, choose the appropriate facebook ad objective that will help you get there.